-- In cases arising from unilateral termination by a company for an employee's breach of contract, the business entity bears a heavy burden of proof, as required by the legal provisions and in judicial practice, which puts the business entity at great risk of losing the case.
+In cases arising from unilateral termination by a company for an employee's breach of contract, the business entity bears a heavy burden of proof, as required by the legal provisions and in judicial practice, which puts the business entity at great risk of losing the case.
 For example, as well as having to prove the employee's breaches, the entity is required to have written rules and regulations which specify that the irregularity performed by the employee falls under the provisions whereby the enterprise has the right to unilaterally terminate the contract of employment.
 Besides, during the course of formulating their rules and regulations, business entities must follow the legal procedures for seeking advice from employees or trade unions, publicising the rules and regulations, and keeping employees informed.
 In recent cases, courts and arbitral tribunals have paid more attention to good faith and the professional ethics of the employees, and if employees have been found to have committed serious irregularities, the courts and arbitral tribunals have upheld the enterprise's unilateral termination.
-For example, in a retrial of a labour dispute case between Alibaba, a well-known internet enterprise, and Ding, the Beijing Higher People's Court, the retrial court considered the company's unilateral termination to be lawful on the ground that the employee had violated the good faith principle, although the courts of first instance and second instance had ruled that the employee was not in violation of the company's rules and regulations because they were not specific about the irregularity in question.

 V OUTLOOK AND CONCLUSIONS

-- The Supreme People's Court is drafting the latest Interpretation of the Supreme People's Court on Several Issues Concerning the Application of Law in the Trials of Labour Dispute Cases (V), which is expected to be introduced by the end of 2019.
-The judicial interpretation may provide judging standards for practical issues such as employment models for internet platform enterprises, the cohesion between labour arbitration and court adjudication, and disputes about amendment or termination of employment contracts.
-The judicial interpretation may also reflect the shift from 'inclining to protect employees' to 'balancing the interests between enterprises and employees', which has been evident in some labour disputes in recent years.
+The latest Interpretation of the Supreme People's Court on Several Issues Concerning the Application of Law in the Trials of Labour Dispute Cases (V) was expected last year but has still to be introduced.
+However, according to sources, this judicial interpretation may provide judging standards for practical issues such as employment models for internet platform enterprises, cohesion between labour arbitration and court adjudication, and disputes about amendment or termination of employment contracts.
+In response to the economic recession and increasing disputes about senior employees with stronger employment bargaining power, the judicial interpretation may also reflect the shift from inclined protection of employees (see Section I) to 'balancing the interests between enterprises and employees', which has been evident in some labour disputes in recent years.

-- With the increasingly intense competition among enterprises for talent and technology, dispute cases involving trade secrets and competition restrictions will continue to increase.
-These types of disputes involve many legal areas, including labour law, competition law, intellectual property law and criminal law, and the handling of related cases is relatively complex.
+Given that the competition between enterprises for talent and technology is increasingly intense, dispute cases involving trade secrets and competition restrictions will continue to increase.
+These types of disputes involve many legal areas, including labour law, competition law, intellectual property law and criminal law, and the handling of cases in these areas is relatively complex.

-- With the increasing risk of economic recession, business operations are facing difficulties and a need to make adjustments, while for organisational institutions, business strategy adjustments may trigger staff redundancies or reorganisations.
+Affected by the tense China–United States trade relationship and the increasing risk of economic recession, business operations are facing difficulties, with bankruptcies, liquidations, closures and business relocations happening more often.
+Enterprises need to make adjustments, while, for organisational institutions, business strategy adjustments may trigger staff redundancies or reorganisations.
 As a result, the number of collective dispute cases relating to staff redundancy placements is highly likely to increase.

-- Employees are now paying greater attention to social security insurance, and related disputes are therefore likely to increase substantially.
+Finally, employees are now paying greater attention to social security insurance and social security-related disputes are therefore likely to increase substantially.

-1 Zhenghe Liu and Hongquan (Samuel) Yang are partners at AnJie Law Firm.
+1 Zhenghe Liu, Hongquan (Samuel) Yang and Kaitian (Kai) Luo are partners at AnJie Law Firm.

 3 See Article 4 of the Law on Mediation and Arbitration of Labour Disputes.